VCU-257/ugly-build-with-bootstrap-group-2/README-Nima-Behboudi.md

 *So I used a Bootstrap card and used `display-2` class to simulate a large score display to fix this.*

 ## 4. AI / LLM Usage
+*Did you use an AI tool to help write or debug your code?*
 * Yes, but mainly for guidance!
 * **What I asked the AI:**
 *How to build a bottom navigation bar using only Bootstrap classes?*